52binge/52binge.blog.source/interview/index.md

 <p style="font-style:italic;color:cornflowerblue;">小舟從此逝 江海寄餘生🧘 is inputting <img src=/images/tw/main-progress-blue-dot.gif style="box-shadow:none; margin:0;height:16px">
 </p>

+If you really want to do it you can!
+Just keep on trying your best and practice whenever you have time.

 Diligence is not a race against time, but **continuous**, dripping water wears through the rock.

 ## 1. Spark & Spark SQL